bdunderscore/modular-avatar/docs~/docs/distributing-prefabs/for-outfit-creators/index.md

 You can however go a step further and set up additional things to make things more convenient for your customers.
 Here's some examples.

+### Blendshape Sync

+Some avatars have blendshapes which change the size of various portions of the body.
+You can use the Blendshape Sync component to automatically adjust the outfit's blendshapes to match those of the base avatar.
+This can be useful for breast size blendshapes, for example.

 ### Shrink/hide shapekeys

 Many avatars have shape keys which can be used to shrink and hide parts of the base mesh, to avoid clipping into the